DJ'S - LEE & DAVE GRIMSHAW

 Where can we catch some of the Grimshaw magic, Where are you playing this year?

 Best ask the boss Lee lol.
-No, seriously we’re honoured to be part of your Bristol Weekender, our own Mod infused Weekender Sen Sa Shun in Newquay at the end of July, a few music festivals here and there.
+No, seriously we’re honoured to be part of your Bristol Weekender, our own Mod infused Weekender Sen Sa Shun in Newquay, a few music festivals here and there.
 I know there’s others but confirmation is needed before officially broadcasting.
 There’s always the Spinout Radio Show if people want to hear some good tunes and chat.

 Can you give us 5 current plays and 5 all time favourites.
 5 current plays;